LENS: Multi-level Evaluation of Multimodal Reasoning with Large Language Models: Dataset and Benchmark

-\subsubsection{Data Collection.}
+\subsection{Data Collection}

-The image data collection in our benchmark focuses on real-world scenes to ensure diversity, representativeness, and practicality for visual perception, understanding and reasoning tasks.
+The image data collection in our benchmark focuses on real-world scenes to ensure diversity, representativeness, and practicality for visual perception, understanding, and reasoning tasks.
 To this end, we first defined a set of common real-life scenarios that are highly relevant to typical human visual experiences.
 The selection principle was that each visual scene should contain distinguishable and representative semantic content.
 For example, street scenes are usually populated with cars, pedestrians, and storefronts, while indoor environments like classrooms often involve students, teachers, and educational materials.
-To avoid regional or cultural bias and ensure a broad distribution of content, we collected images from multiple international social media platforms, including X (formerly Twitter), Instagram, Weibo, and Xiaohongshu.
+To avoid regional or cultural bias and ensure a broad distribution of content, we collected images from multiple social media platforms, including X (formerly Twitter), Instagram, Weibo, and RedNote.
 These platforms were chosen due to their global user bases and diverse content coverage across regions and lifestyles.
 During the collection process, we strictly complied with the copyright and licensing regulations of each platform, ensuring that data was collected only from publicly accessible posts and that no images were downloaded from sources explicitly prohibiting data reuse or redistribution.
-Moreover, to facilitate the evaluation of multiple subtasks within the same image (\textit{e.g.}, detection, visual grounding, OCR, scene knowledge inference), we curated images that exhibit rich semantic content while maintaining scene clarity.
+Moreover, to facilitate the evaluation of multiple subtasks within the same image (\textit{e.g.}, detection, OCR, scene knowledge inference), we curated images that exhibit rich semantic content while maintaining scene clarity.
 Complex or ambiguous images were manually filtered out to avoid introducing noise that could hinder benchmarking or evaluation consistency.
-At last, images containing sensitive personal information, such as visible faces, identifiable personal details, or private life scenarios, were either excluded or processed to blur or mask sensitive regions, to mitigate privacy risks.
+Please note that we manually collect these data that are completely open to the Internet and have complied with the developer agreement of the relevant platform (\textit{e.g.}, Developer Policy of X \footnote{https://developer.x.com/en/use-cases/do-research/academic-research} and Meta \footnote{https://developers.facebook.com/docs/instagram-platform}), ensuring non-commercial use, erasing geographic information, user personal information, etc. from the original data.
+For further details, please refer to the appendix \ref{sec:Privacy}.

-\subsubsection{Task design and Annotation process.}
+\subsection{Task Design and Annotation Process}